shemerey/vim-peepopen/README.md

 `<Leader>p` opens the current project directory with the PeepOpen application.

-Use the [vim-rooter](http://github.com/airblade/vim-rooter) plugin for automatic assignment of the current working directory for projects stored in Git.
+Use the [vim-rooter]( plugin for automatic assignment of the current working directory for projects stored in Git.

 (Leader is mapped to '\' by default)

+### Options
+Automatically quit PeepOpen when Vim exits.

+`let p:peepopen_quit = 1`

 Credits
 -------